areeja132000/nameStorter/README.md

 # Dye & Durham - Name Sorter assessment

 Name Sorter assessment for Dye & Durham.
-Given an unsorted-names-list.txt file of unsorted full names (each on a separate line), generates a sorted-names-list.txt file of sorted full names (each on a separate line).
+Given an unsorted-names-list.txt file of unsorted full names (each on a separate line), this program generates a sorted-names-list.txt file of sorted full names (each on a separate line).

 ## Assumptions